 <assembly xmlns="urn:schemas-microsoft-com:asm.v1" manifestVersion="1.0" xmlns:asmv3="urn:schemas-microsoft-com:asm.v3" > <asmv3:application> <asmv3:windowsSettings xmlns="http://schemas.microsoft.com/SMI/2005/WindowsSettings"> <dpiAware>True</dpiAware> </asmv3:windowsSettings> </asmv3:application> </assembly>

-Since Windows 10 Anniversary Update, the Windows runtime has improved the UX for Windows Forms applications that are not declared as DPI-aware.
-Unfortunately in some cases this behavior leads to incorrect calculation of interactive item positions.
-We recommend always declaring the Windows Forms application as DPI-aware.
+As of Windows 10 Anniversary Update, the Windows runtime has improved the UX for Windows Forms applications that are not DPI-aware.
+However, this behavior may lead to incorrect calculations of the interactive item positions and it is recommended that you always declare the Windows Forms application as DPI-aware.
 For more information about DPI-aware desktop applications, refer to the High DPI Desktop Application Development on Windows MSDN article.